OpenNewsLabs/autoEdit_2/README.md

 On commit to  master there is a continuos built setup on Travis CI that builds and adds an up to date linux release to the release section under [Continuous build](https://github.com/OpenNewsLabs/autoEdit_2/releases/tag/continuous)

-- [ ] PR and help welcome on creatiing a continuos integration service for Mac and Windows as well
+- [ ] PR and help welcome on creating a continuos integration service for Mac and Windows as well